 Attending the Jackson Hole Hootenanny out at Dornan’s in Moose is sure to be one of the most memorable parts of your visit to Jackson Hole.
-This real deal, Western acoustic musical event has been around for 60 years.
+This real deal, Western acoustic musical event has been around for more than 60 years.

 The Hoot was brought to life in 1957 by extreme skier and writer/musician Bill Briggs—the first person to ski the Grand Teton!—and was originally called “Teton Tea Parties."
 Every week, a group of old-time country and western musicians would gather under a bridge in Grand Teton National Park to sing and play the night away.
 Several of those original pickers—plus many talented younger, “homegrown” and traveling acts—still get together at Dornan’s Spur Bar every Monday night from 6 to 9 p.m.
 There is no cover charge to enjoy this unique musical experience.

 The Hoot is presented in a concert-like setting—i.e. don’t even think about chatting during the performances—and you’ll want to get there early to grab a good seat.
 Oh!
 An added bonus is that no matter where you sit, you’ll have astounding views of the fall colors on the Teton Range thanks to the large windows that frame the bar.

 Wyoming Stargazing is offering free solar astronomy programs at the Jackson Hole Peoples' Market at the base of Snow King Mountain through September 26th.
 Using solar telescopes, the organization's experts safely show you sunspots, solar prominences and much more.
 The programs are held on Wednesdays from 4 to 7 p.m.
 Feel free to show up for whatever portion of the program works for you.